yochaigal/cairn/wip/vald/marchguard.md

 | 5    | **Pain Band** | Touch an injured creature while wearing it to transfer their wounds to you.
 They do not regain lost STR, but you do not lose any either. **Recharge**: Someone must die while wearing the ring.  |
 | 6    | **Poacher's Woe** | Creatures struck by these arrows leave behind a strong scent you can follow. d8 damage, 5 uses.  |

-## If you are the oldest character in the party, your whole group is in Debt to....
+## If you are the oldest character in the party, you are all in Debt to....

-**The Dawn Brigade**.
-Oathbreakers that do not return by the following dawn are shown mercy.
-The others must contend with **The Dawn Brigade**, an elite force of silent killers.
-One of their own was brutally killed while looking for you, and now the others want answers.
+**The Dawn Brigade**: They helped get you out, asking for only one thing in return: Cross the border.
+Deep in **The Marches** there is a glade of primrose and ash.
+In its center is a **Blood Flower**.
+You have three months to bring it to them before **The Bloodhounds** find you.